nanobox-io/nanobox-guides-old/source/flask/index.html.md

 project: "flask"
 ---

 This guide will walk you through getting a simple Flask app up and running on nanobox.
-This guide was used in the creation of the [nanobox-flask](https://github.com/nanobox-quickstarts/nanobox-flask) app found under [nanobox-quickstarts](https://github.com/nanobox-quickstarts) on github.
+This guide was used to create the [nanobox-flask](https://github.com/nanobox-quickstarts/nanobox-flask) app found under [nanobox-quickstarts](https://github.com/nanobox-quickstarts) on github.

 The guide is broken down into three steps: